Yes, we can.

-Thanks to technology, consultations are usually done via video call e.g. Zoom Video calls, Facebook Messenger, Teams, Skype, Face Time or by phone.
+Thanks to technology, consultations are usually done via video call, e.g. Zoom Video calls, Facebook Messenger, Teams, Google Meet or by phone.

-We have a multitude of solutions and experience in helping our clients who are not tech savvy or don’t have easy access to the right equipment.
+That’s where we can really assist you.
+We have a multitude of solutions and experience in helping our clients who are often not very tech savvy or don’t have easy access to the right equipment.

-Preparation of applications can take anywhere from 2 days to 8 weeks depending on how quickly we receive all necessary information and documents.
+Preparation of applications can take anywhere from 7 to 28 days, depending on how quickly we receive all the necessary information and documents.

 The Department of Home Affairs assess and decide the outcome of all visa and citizenship applications.
 However, we are able to give a good indication of the prospects of success and whether we foresee any potential risks that may hinder your application from being approved.